-With a carefully designed protocol containing all the correct samples tracking configuration (sample reference and target labware; more info here: Enabling sample tracking in your experiments), OneLab will be able to record sample information.
+In a carefully designed protocol with a correct samples tracking configuration (sample reference and target labware; more info here: Enabling🏷️ Sample tracking in your experiments), OneLab will be able to record sample information.

 In addition, you can also enter your own sample and labware identifiers during the experiment preparation.

-By doing so, OneLab will stored all this information in the database and will allow you to export your sample information at the end of the experiment.
+By doing so, OneLab will store all the information in the database and will allow you to export your sample information at the end of the experiment.

-3 ways of entering sample and labware identifiers (IDs):
+THREE ways for entering sample and labware identifiers (IDs):

 1 - Manually

-In the material list or the bench preparation step (for Andrew+), click on "+ Labware ID" or "+ Sample ID" and type the identifier that you want to store.
+In the material list or at the bench preparation step (for Andrew+), click on "+ Labware ID" or "+ Sample ID" and manually enter the identifier that you want to store.

-You can use standard plug and play wand to scan barcodes.
+You can use a standard plug-and-play wand to scan barcodes.

-After every scan, OneLab will automatically select the next field.
+After each scan, OneLab will automatically move to the next field.

-Note: If you have selected to fill "Labware ID", OneLab will select a next field with the same type.
-Same if you have choose to fill "Sample ID".
+Note: If you want to fill out "Labware ID", OneLab will select the next field within the same list.
+Similarly when filling out "Sample ID".

-Bulk import sample information from your external data source by using the feature.
+Bulk import sample information from your external data source by using the "Import Sample Info" option.

-Upload a tabular data file (.CSV) that contains the sample IDs and metadata corresponding to the listed sample references.
+Upload a tabular data file (.CSV) that contains the sample IDs and metadata corresponding to sample references.

-Located next to "Solutions at start" section title
+Located on the top right corner of the "Solutions at start" section

-Located in consumable holder details view (under holder preview)
+Located in the consumable holder detailed view (under the holder preview)